Last Updated on December 19, 2024 by Alarm New England

 Which type of smoke detector should I get?

-Each type of smoke detector has its advantages.
 Ionization-type detectors are better at detecting flaming fires, which are fires that produce a lot of flames and less smoke.
+Photoelectric-type detectors are better at detecting smoldering flames.
+You will want to pick the right type of smoke detector accordingly.

 Examples of flaming fires are cooking accidents, fires from candles, flammable liquids and burning wood or paper.